Our privacy promise

 - The details of the recruitment decision taken

-When your employment with the Blind Veterans UK Group ends or is terminated, we will retain some basic information in order to record your employment with us to meet any legal or regulatory requirements or to protect our legitimate or legal interests, for example in the event of an employment dispute, confirmation of employment for referees or to process any ongoing requirements such as a pension.
+When your employment with the Blind Veterans UK Group ends or is terminated, we will retain some basic personal data regarding your employment.
+This is to meet any legal or regulatory requirements or to protect our legitimate or legal interests.
+Examples include, for evidence purposes in the event of an employment dispute, confirmation of employment for referees, or to process any ongoing requirements such as your pension entitlement.

-Where we have contracted with a 3rd party provider to process your personal data on our behalf these organisations will also retain some basic information in order to meet their own legal requirements, e.g. records of financial transactions, it will only be retained for as long as is necessary but you may want to consult their privacy policies too.
+Where we have contracted with a 3rd party provider to process your personal data on our behalf these organisations will also retain some basic personal data in order to meet their own legal requirements.
+For example, records of financial transactions.
+This data will only be retained for as long as is necessary but you may want to consult their privacy policies too.